ministryofjustice/laa-amend-a-claim/README.md

 ## GitHub workflows

+### `feature.yml`
-* `feature.yml` - Feature branch pipeline: build -> deploy to ephemeral → test → security → deploy to dev
+Feature branch pipeline: build -> deploy to ephemeral → test → security → deploy to dev

+### `main.yml`
-* `main.yml` - Main branch pipeline: build → test → security → deploy to dev → UAT → staging → production
+Main branch pipeline: build → test → security → deploy to dev → UAT → staging → production

+### `zap.yml`
+We use ZAP to help identify security vulnerabilities.
+This job is run nightly in the [GitHub Actions](https://github.com/ministryofjustice/laa-amend-a-claim/actions/workflows/zap.yml).
+If the job fails, a Slack alert is sent to `#laa-amend-a-claim-alerts-non-prod`.
+The job can also be invoked manually against a certain branch.

+The job configures the application to point the claims data and provider details APIs at WireMock.

+We specify the target as `/?providerAccountNumber=0P322F`.
+This exposes the 'View' links that allow ZAP to discover subsequent pages / URLs.

+The [context](zap.context) file tells ZAP what is in scope.
+This file was generated using the [ZAP](https://www.zaproxy.org/download/) application.

+Certain alerts can be ignored by updating the [rules](.zap/rules.tsv).
+Ensure the values are tab-separated otherwise the action will log that there was an `Error when reading the rules file`.

 ## Additional information